How Much Do Managed IT Services Cost?

 Hiring a third party to manage your organization’s IT infrastructure may come with additional costs.
 But how much?
 And are these costs worth the price?
 Learn more below.

 Managed services can come in different forms.
-The type of services a Managed Service Provider (MSP) can provide ranges from something as simple as managing an organization’s devices to something as complex as handling their entire IT infrastructure and monitoring end-user systems.
-As such, pricing for these services are likely to vary.
+The services a Managed Service Provider (MSP) offers can range from something as simple as managing an organization’s devices to something as complex as handling their entire IT infrastructure.
+They can also monitor end-user systems to make sure of smooth operations.
+As such, pricing for these services is likely to vary.

 A widely-cited Gartner report estimates the average global spending for managed IT services at between $10 to $250 per device per month.
 The exact rate may vary depending on: